Turkey's Erdogan says media raids a response to 'dirty' plot

 Erdogan, whose AK Party was elected in 2002, introduced many democratic reforms in his first years in power and curbed army involvement in politics.
 NATO allies often cited Turkey as an example of a successful Muslim democracy, but more recently critics have accused Erdogan of intolerance of dissent and, increasingly, a divisive reversion to Islamist roots.

-He has cast the battle against Gulen's "Hizmet" (service) network as a continuation of Turkey's "normalisation", a struggle to root out anti-democratic forces, and said on Monday that Turkey's democratic standards were rising.
+He has cast the battle against Gulen's "Hizmet" (service) network as a continuation of Turkey's "normalization", a struggle to root out anti-democratic forces, and said on Monday that Turkey's democratic standards were rising.

 "This process is the planting of the seeds of the new Turkey," he said.